 - Includes photographs, costing and timelines for required repairs

-- It can take up one day to complete
+- It can take up to one day to complete

 - An expensive option

 However, make this saving, and you may live to regret it.
-If you end up buying a place that you didn't realise has a roof that needs replacing or has terrible damp issues, it could end up costing thousands to put right.
+If you end up buying a place you didn't realise has a roof that needs replacing or has terrible damp issues, it could cost thousands to put right.

 Homebuyer Report or Building Survey

-If you are wondering ‘should I get a Homebuyer Report or a Building Survey?’, we advise that you consider the age, type of property and condition of the property when making a decision.
-A Homebuyer Report (Level 2) is better for well-maintained, conventional homes that are less than 80 years old.
-If the home you are considering buying is over 80 years old, has undergone major renovation work or has clearly been neglected, it would be better to get a Building Survey (Level 3).
+If you are wondering which report to get, we advise that you consider the property's age, type and condition when making a decision.
+A Homebuyer Report (Level 2) is better for well-maintained, conventional homes under 80 years old.
+If the home you are considering buying is over 80 years old, has undergone significant renovation work or has been neglected, it would be better to get a Building Survey (Level 3).